CS-DS-125/125book/py4e_rst/A0-preface.rst

 Remixing an Open Book
 ---------------------

-It is quite natural for academics who are continuously told to “publish or perish” to want to always create something from scratch that is their own fresh creation.
-This book is an experiment in not starting from scratch, but instead “remixing” the book titled *Think Python: How to Think Like a Computer Scientist* written by Allen B. Downey, Jeff Elkner, and others.
+It is quite natural for academics who are continuously told to "publish or perish" to want to always create something from scratch that is their own fresh creation.
+This book is an experiment in not starting from scratch, but instead "remixing" the book titled *Think Python: How to Think Like a Computer Scientist* written by Allen B. Downey, Jeff Elkner, and others.